ev3dev/ev3dev.github.io/docs/getting-started.md

 * A LEGO MINDSTORMS EV3 Intelligent Brick (obviously).
 * A [microSD] or [microSDHC] card. [microSDXC] is not supported (you might be able to get it to work, but it will operate at reduced speed).
-  This means that cards larger than 32GB are not supported.
+  Cards larger than 32GB will not work!
   Also look at the [speed class rating].
 Class 10 is the fastest, but slower speeds will work just fine.
 Ultra High Speed (UHS) classes are not supported (again, they should work, but not at the rated speed).